 Central to our curriculum, and woven into all curricular and co-curricular experiences, are understandings about the multi-faceted and complex nature of human occupation, its impact on individual and collective health and well-being, and its therapeutic utility and value.
 These understandings undergird occupational therapists' professional identity and capacity for effective practice.
 As previously described in our statement of philosophy, at USC, these complex understandings are informed by the discipline of occupational science.
-Our curriculum includes coursework specifically addressing the meanings and dynamics of occupation and activity, including the interaction of domains of occupation, performance skills, performance patterns, activity demands, environmental and personal contexts, and client factors; critical appraisals and applications of occupational science research findings; and historical and contemporary discourses within and about occupational science; all of which are also applied to building students' necessary knowledge and skills for current and emergent occupational therapy practice.
+Our curriculum includes coursework specifically addressing the meanings and dynamics of occupation and activity, including the interaction of domains of occupation, performance skills, performance patterns, activity demands, environmental and personal contexts, and client factors; critical appraisals and applications of occupational science; all of which are also applied to building students' necessary knowledge and skills for current and emergent occupational therapy practice.